Opera

 Cost & General Information

 The School of Dance provides students from across the nation the opportunity of studying with world-renowned teachers.
-The most advanced students receive the experience of performing with live orchestras in the 4,000-seat Amphitheater.
+The most advanced students receive the experience of performing with a live orchestra in the 4,000-seat Amphitheater.

 Anti-Bullying statement